The Voice Kids (Russian TV series)

 The Voice Kids is a Russian reality television singing competition broadcast on Channel One.
-Based on the original The Voice Kids of Holland, the concept of the series is to find currently unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers, age 6 to 15, drawn from public auditions.
-The winner is determined by television viewers voting by SMS text and The Voice Kids App.
+Based on the original The Voice Kids of Holland, the concept of the series is to find currently unsigned singing talent contested by aspiring singers, age 6 to 15, drawn from public auditions.
+The winner is determined by television viewers voting by SMS text.

-The winners of the eleven seasons have been: Alisa Kozhikina, Sabina Mustaeva, Danil Pluzhnikov, Elizaveta Kachurak, Rutger Garekht, 9 finalists of the sixth season, Olesya Kazachenko, Vladislav Tyukin, Adelia Zagrebina, Anna Dorovskaya, and Vasily Igolkin.
+The winners of the twelve seasons have been: Alisa Kozhikina, Sabina Mustaeva, Danil Pluzhnikov, Elizaveta Kachurak, Rutger Garekht, all 9 finalists of 6th season, Olesya Kazachenko, Vladislav Tyukin, Adeliya Zagrebina, Anna Dorovskaya, Vasily Igolkin and Mariya Nikulina.

 The series employs a panel of three coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original panel featured Dima Bilan (seasons 1–4, 11-), Pelageya (seasons 1–3, and 5–6), and Maxim Fadeev (seasons 1–2).
-The panel for the current twelfth season features Dima Bilan (seasons 1–4, 11-), Vladimir Presnyakov & Natalia Podolskaya (season 12-) and Aida Garifullina (season 12-).
-Other coaches include Leonid Agutin (season 3), Nyusha (season 4), Valery Meladze (seasons 4–7), LOBODA (seasons 6 and 8), Polina Gagarina (seasons 7 and 9), Basta (seasons 5, and 7–10), Egor Kreed (seasons 8―10), MakSim (season 10), Yulianna Karaulova (season 11) and JONY (season 11).
+The original panel featured Dima Bilan (seasons 1―4, 11―12), Pelageya (seasons 1―3, 5―6) and Maxim Fadeev (seasons 1―2).
+The panel for the upcoming thirteenth season featured Polina Gagarina (seasons 7, 9, 13-), Alexey Vorobyov & Aida Garifullina (season 13-) and Vanya Dmitrienko (season 13).
+Other coaches include Leonid Agutin (season 3), Nyusha (season 4), Valery Meladze (seasons 4―7), Basta (seasos 5, 7―10), LOBODA (season 6 and 8), Polina Gagarina (seasons 7 and 9), Egor Kreed (seasons 8-―10), MakSim (season 10), Yulianna Karaulova (season 11), JONY (season 11), Vladimir Presnyakov & Natalia Podolskaya (season 12) and Aida Garifullina (season 12).

 The Voice Kids began airing on February 28, 2014, as a winter-spring TV season programme.
 The show proved to be a hit for Channel One.

 In 2023, there was a spin-off called «The Voice.
 No Longer Kids», which features former participants competing in a fashion similar to the All-Stars version that originated in France.

 Conception

 An adaptation of the Dutch show The Voice Kids, Channel One announced the show under the name Голос. Дети (The Voice Kids).

-In each season, the winner receives ₽500,000 (about $8,000) and a record deal with Universal Music Group.
+In each season, the winner receives ₽500,000 and a record deal for their own album.